 Determined to solve this problem we put the Pickle Machine to work.

-You also have the ability to pull out the specific portions of the conversation you want included in your recap email and fire it off in half the time it would normally take to read through your manual notes.
+You also have the ability to pull out the specific portions of the conversation you want to be included in your recap email and fire it off in half the time it would normally take to read through your manual notes.
 Now imagine how much time you would save after having 6 straight meetings in a day that you need to recap?

 It's a need-to-have for us personally.
-If you're interested in replicating your prospects favorite meetings and sending recap emails that will cut your deal-time and real-time in half, hit us up!
+If you're interested in replicating your prospect's favorite meetings and sending recap emails that will cut your deal-time and real-time in half, hit us up!

-Everyone has the same 24 hours in a day.
+Everyone has the same 24 hours a day.
 Most of us spend half the day on zoom calls we don’t care about.